keycloak/keycloak-quickstarts/extension/action-token-required-action/README.md

 NOTE: In production environment, you don't need to use the "confidential" parameters sent in the server startup command, which in this case applies especially for the `hmac-secret` configuration parameter.
-It might be better to use configuration properties file for it, or even use the Keycloak Valve capabilities.
-See the Keycloak documentation for more details about provider options and for the details about how to use the valve.
+It might be better to use configuration properties file for it, or even use the Keycloak Vault capabilities.
+See the Keycloak documentation for more details about provider options and for the details about how to use the vault.

 Note that you need to deploy the responder application into WildFly.
 A sample responder application is part of the tests, so you first need to run the tests in order to have the WAR archive